 Although the Company does not have any customers we are committed to providing our stakeholders and the public with the highest practicable levels of service.

-A 24 hours per day telephone Public Helpline is available for anyone with a query about the project.
 In the event of an emergency or other incident an Incident Response process is in place to ensure that the appropriate management and decision makers are notified as soon as possible.
-Details are on the website at Keeping Communities Informed.

 An Independent Complaints Commissioner was appointed by the Secretary of State for Transport on 21 January 2009 to assist members of the public who feel they have not been able to resolve satisfactorily with CRL or the relevant partners or consultants issues around construction work directly connected with the project.
 Please click here to access the Complaints Commissioner’s website.

 The Company maintains policies on information security, retention of records, disposal and archiving of documents and data protection.

 The company’s retention schedule has been written to conform to industry best practice and guidance by the Institute of Chartered Secretaries & Administrators.
 Policies whose disclosure would not compromise the security of the company’s information are available on request.